G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Modeling and rating in multi-level games

-Finally, it is interesting to note that the \gls{fifa} rating algorithm uses score set $\tilde\mcY_\tr{FIFA}=\set{0,\frac{1}{2},\frac{3}{4},1}$, \cite{fifa_rating}: it attributes the score $\tilde{y}=\frac{3}{4}$ to the user winning the game in a shootout, however i) this score set does not satisfy the symmetry \eqref{sym.tilde.delta.h}, and ii) the function $G(z)$ used by \gls{fifa} is the same as in the Elo rating algorithm for the binary games, see \eqref{G.z.Elo}.
-And thus, the \gls{fifa} rating algorithm cannot be directly related to the Elo-MOV rating we propose.
+Finally, it is interesting to note that the \gls{fifa} rating algorithm uses score set $\tilde\mcY_\tr{FIFA}=\set{0,\frac{1}{2},\frac{3}{4},1}$, \citep{fifa_rating}, attributing $\tilde{y}=\frac{3}{4}$ to the user winning the game in a shootout.
+Since the \gls{fifa} rating algorithm is not based on a model,\footnote{Presumably, of course, because the FIFA rating does not explain what the origins of its rating are.} it cannot be directly related to the \gls{gelo} rating.
+In particular, it is because the function $G(z)$ used in the \gls{fifa} rating algorithm is the same as in the Elo algorithm for the binary games and this, despite the fact, that the \gls{fifa} rating considers quaternary outcomes.